Menu

 Currently, there is a global skills shortage of almost 4 million cybersecurity experts, and in the UK it is estimated that around half of businesses have a basic skills gap, with employees responsible for cybersecurity lacking the confidence to carry out basic tasks.

 Arshad added: “At the end of the day, you do need a well-rounded security technical architecture team to have a robust secure-by-design program.
-And again, the advantage there generally lies with the larger organisations, so the small SME organizations will struggle.
+And again, the advantage there generally lies with the larger organisations, so the small SME’s may need a little longer to fully implement.
 I would hope that as secure-by-design guidelines and implementations become the norm we'd see more of a roll-out, but it's going to take time.

 “We needed it yesterday and we're not going to get it by tomorrow.
 That's the challenge with secure-by-design, but it's absolutely stepping in the right direction.”